GpuZelenograd/GpuZelenograd.github.io/NVIDIA.md

 ... more details under construction, [some more screenshots here](https://gpuzelenograd.github.io/NVIDIARU.html?user_manual&noredirect)

 ### <a id="bootmode">Special boot mode</a>
 The special boot mode button just tunes built-in OS functionality.
-Mode can be switched back to normal in 4 ways:
+Mode can be switched back to normal in several ways:
 * automatically during completion stage after the VBIOS search is done
 * manually via the "Disable boot without driver" button
-* manually by running `restore_boot_mode` tool from detail subfolder
+* manually by launching as Administrator `restore_boot_mode` tool from detail subfolder
-* manually by running `bcdedit /set "{bootmgr}" displaybootmenu no` (or `systemctl set-default graphical.target` for Linux)
+* manually by running as Administrator `bcdedit /set "{bootmgr}" displaybootmenu no` (for Linux: `systemctl set-default graphical.target`)

 ### <a id="troubleshooting">Troubleshooting</a>
 Many problematic GPUs can hang booting even during POST, before OS load.
-Some of such cards are fixable too, but may require several workarounds to be able to boot the OS and be flashed with the "Old NVIDIA artifacts tool".
+Some of such cards are fixable too, but may require several workarounds to be able to boot the OS and be flashed with the "Old NVIDIA artifacts" tool.
 Try the following:
 * enable/disable CSM-compatible-with-non-EFI mode in motherboard BIOS
 * enable "Integrated GPU" or "iGPU Multi-Monitor" in motherboard BIOS and attach display to the motherboard
 * use two discrete GPUs: plug the working GPU with display attached into the PCIe slot closest to CPU and plug the problematic card in another slot.